pgMemento/pgMemento/README.md

 to undo certain changes, but to simply browse through the history of a tuple, table or even a whole database.
-When working with additional columns that specify the lifetime of different data versions (as most tools introduced in 4. do) this is easy by including these field into the WHERE clause.
+When working with additional columns that specify the lifetime of different data versions (as most tools introduced in 4. do) this is easy by including these fields into the WHERE clause.

 For a generic logging approach with only one central data log table the